 Section 284 of the Serious Offenders Act 2018 states who can use and disclose information, and for what purpose.

-For a person employed in the Department of Families, Fairness and Housing, and a person delivering a service or advice on behalf of the department, information use and disclosure is allowed for:
+For a person employed with DFFH and DH, and a person delivering a service or advice on behalf of the Departments, information use and disclosure is allowed for:

 - Preparing reports, plans or any other documents required by the Act